pingcap/docs/optimizer-hints.md

 ### INL_HASH_JOIN

 The `INL_HASH_JOIN(t1_name [, tl_name])` hint tells the optimizer to use the index nested loop hash join algorithm.
 The conditions for using this algorithm are the same with the conditions for using the index nested loop join algorithm.
-The difference between the two algorithms is that `INL_JOIN` creates a hash table on the connected inner table, but `INL_HASH_JOIN` creates a hash table on the connected outer table. `INL_HASH_JOIN` has a fixed limit for memory usage, while the memory used by `INL_JOIN` depends on the number of rows matched in the inner table.
+The difference between the two algorithms is that `INL_JOIN` creates a hash table on the joined inner table, but `INL_HASH_JOIN` creates a hash table on the joined outer table. `INL_HASH_JOIN` has a fixed limit on memory usage, while the memory used by `INL_JOIN` depends on the number of rows matched in the inner table.

 ### INL_MERGE_JOIN

 The `INL_MERGE_JOIN(t1_name [, tl_name])` hint tells the optimizer to use the index nested loop merge join algorithm.
-This hint is used in the same scenario as `INL_JOIN`.
+This hint is used in the same scenario as in that of `INL_JOIN`.
 Compared with `INL_JOIN` and `INL_HASH_JOIN`, it saves more memory but requires more strict usage conditions: the column sets of the inner table in join keys is the prefix of the inner table index, or the index of the inner table is the prefix of the column sets of the inner table in join keys.

 ### HASH_JOIN(t1_name [, tl_name ...])